openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 The main advantages of using BLE tethering are that it consumes less power on the phone device than running a portable WiFi hotspot and it allows the Raspberry Pi to use whatever data connection is available on the phone at any given time - e.g. 3G/4G or WiFi.
 Some have also found that power consumption on the Raspberry Pi is lower when using BLE tethering compared to using a WiFi connection, although this may vary depending on BLE USB dongle, WiFi dongle, etc.

-First, we clone a repository which contains scripts which are then used later in the setup -
+First, we clone a repository which contains scripts which are used later in the setup -

 ```
 cd /home/pi